vienna-rb/Quick-Start-Rails-and-Ruby/doc/style-the-view.md

 ## Style the view

-Since we are focusing on Ruby and Rails here, we are simply gonna use a CSS-Framework to provide us with some basic styling.
-We are gonna use SemanticUI by adding the this to our `Gemfile`
+Since we are focusing on Ruby and Rails here, we are going to use a CSS-Framework (SemanticUI) to provide us with some basic styling.
+Add the following to your `Gemfile`:

 ```
 gem 'semantic-ui-sass', github: 'doabit/semantic-ui-sass'
 ```

-To include the stylesheets and javascripts that make SemanticUI work in we need to `require` them.
+To include the stylesheets and javascripts that make SemanticUI work in our app, we need to `require` them.

 Add this to `app/assets/stylesheets/application.css` in to the comment-block at the top before the `*/`: